 Ensuring that we understand and meet the needs of our residents is what the Council is all about.
 This takes many forms; from enabling convenient and appropriate access to services; joined-up where appropriate, providing cultural, leisure and arts facilities, working to provide suitable housing across the District and promoting and supporting well-being, healthy lifestyles and safe, vibrant communities.
 A cross-council and partnership approach is key to the success of this theme.
 To be successful in this, we recognise the role we must play is one of leadership and influence across partner organisations and boundaries.
-The role our staff play in delivery of our outcomes is a key consideration in this theme and the Council will support them to do this.

-Theme Priority Outcomes Beneficiaries People First Ease and convenience of access to a range of public services offered by the Council and partner organisations Residents receive the services they require and are satisfied All Enhance and maintain a safe, natural and built environment Improved street scene and green spaces All Meet local housing needs and aspirations Residents can live, grow and remain in the District All Increase opportunities for arts, culture, night- time economy, sport and leisure for residents Greater diversity of offer to improve quality of life and promotion of healthy communities All
+Theme Priority Outcomes Beneficiaries People First 1.
+Ease and convenience of access to a range of public services offered by the Council and partner organisations Residents receive the services they require and are satisfied A,B,C,D,E,F 2.
+Enhance and maintain a safe, natural and built environment Improved street scene and green spaces A,B,C,D,E,F 3.
+Meet local housing needs and aspirations Residents can live, grow and remain in the District A,B,C,D,E,F 4.
+Increase opportunities for arts, culture, night- time economy, sport and leisure for residents Greater diversity of offer to improve quality of life and promotion of healthy communities A,B,C,D,E,F